metio/terraform-provider-k8s/docs/data-sources/k8up_io_schedule_v1_manifest.md

 - `keep_tags` (List of String)
 - `keep_weekly` (Number)
 - `keep_yearly` (Number)
-- `tags` (List of String) Tags is a filter on what tags the policy should be appliedDO NOT CONFUSE THIS WITH KeepTags OR YOU'LL have a bad time
+- `tags` (List of String) Tags is a filter on what tags the policy should be applied DO NOT CONFUSE THIS WITH KeepTags OR YOU'LL have a bad time

 <a id="nestedatt--spec--prune--volumes"></a>